EWU logo

 No, our services are free to all EWU students.
 The PLUS Program is funded by Washington state base funding, not by tuition or student fees.

-Learning sessions are held primarily in the JFK Learning Commons but, some study group sessions occur in classrooms on campus - please check in with the facilitator for updates and check the study group schedule online.
+Learning sessions are held primarily in the JFK Learning Commons but, some study group sessions occur in classrooms on campus or at the Catalyst building – please check in with the study group PAL (peer-assisted leader) for updates.

 Student office aides are available to assist you at the PLUS Desk in JFK Library during regular quarter hours Monday-Friday from 8:00 am to 5:00 pm.